 Research has shown that when a mother relates her experiences to her daughter it gives her a framework from which to understand the world.

-wondering what sort of stories are the best ones to tell.
+It’s crucial to a girl’s psychological wellbeing that she hears stories from her mother during puberty — like first period stories.
+But you’re probablywondering what sort of stories are the best ones to tell.
 Developmental psychologist Dr. Robyn Fivush has found that some of the best stories to tell arethose with a positive resolution.

 Even if the story is about a negative experience, as long as the story has a lesson learned, it’s great to tell your daughter.
 Stories that help herunderstand things from your perspective fuel empathy and deepen your connection.

 “Adolescent girls who can tell stories about their mom and understand their mom’s perspective, those are the girls showing the best outcomes: higher selfesteem, fewer internalized problems, higher levels of social competence,” Dr. Fivush says.

-make kids moody and unreceptive.
+Of course, it can be hard to know when to talk to your daughter.
+Puberty canmake kids moody and unreceptive.
 From crossing their arms to doing their best to ignore you, kids can sometimes make parents feel like there’s no point intrying to talk to them.

 Dr. Fivush, however, encourages parents to press on.